-Media Player VLC 3.0.1 has been released, which will provide better VLC Chromecast support, with a more noticeable transition when players switch between local content and Chromecast playback.
+Media Player VLC 3.0.2 has been released, which will provide better VLC Chromecast support, with a more noticeable transition when players switch between local content and Chromecast playback and over 150 bugs are fixed, and the decoding speed on macOS is improved.

 - VLC 3.0 “Vetinari” is a new major update of VLC.